How to install the Microsoft Windows operating system

 Each version of Microsoft Windows is installed on a computer using similar steps.
 While there are steps in the installation process that can differ between versions of Windows, the following general steps and guidelines will help you to install Windows on your computer.

-Tip: If you want to upgrade to a newer version of Windows on your computer, the steps below can help you with the upgrade process.
+Tip: If you want to upgrade to a newer version of Windows on your computer, the steps on this page can help you with the upgrade process.
 The Windows installation process should recognize if you have an older version of Windows already installed on the computer and ask if you want to upgrade or perform a fresh install.
 The upgrade process will install the newer Windows operating system files over top the old ones and preserve your personal files.

 Genuine Windows CD, DVD, or USB thumb drive